ReckoningHero/website2/README.md

 C:  Create a blog posts that can influence any wannabe programmers to learn how to code theorically and pratically.

 D:  Change copyright name and year.

+E:  Add seach engine on the homepage for end user to search case-sensative words exactly.